Skip to contents

 CIHI readmission rate calculation

-• There are total 8 CIHI flags as function input arguments: elective_admit, death, MAID, palliative, chemo, mental, obstetric, signout.
-Each flag removes episodes using different criteria when activated.
-More details on inclusion and exclusion criteria are discussed in CIHI flags section below and the CIHI website
+• There are a total of 8 CIHI flags as function input arguments: elective_admit, death, MAID, palliative, chemo, mental, obstetric, signout.
+Each flag removes episodes using different criteria when set to TRUE.
+More details on inclusion and exclusion criteria are discussed in the section below and on the CIHI website.

-• Default definition: the elective_admit flag and the death flag are default to TRUE in the readmission function.
-If users set them to FALSE, warning messages will be displayed.
-The remaining six flags are default to FALSE.
+• Default definition: By default, the elective_admit and death flags are set to TRUE in the readmission function, while the remaining flags are set to FALSE.

-• It’s impossible for an episode of care which ends in death to be followed by a readmission, thus, the corresponding episode of care is ineligible for readmission calculations and is therefore removed from the denominator.
+• Episodes of care ending in death cannot be followed by a readmission.
+These episodes are thus ineligible for readmission calculations and are therefore removed from the denominator.

-• CIHI definition: To compute readmission rate adhering to the CIHI definition, ALL 8 flags need to be set to TRUE.
+• CIHI definition: To compute readmission rates adhering to the CIHI definition, ALL 8 CIHI flags need to be set to TRUE.

 Overview of numerator & denominator removal by flag

 There are 8 CIHI flags, each of which can be set to TRUE or FALSE.
-Elective admission and death flags are active by default.
-Activating a given flag (e.g., chemo and/or self sign-out flag) results in removal from numerator and/or denominator as illustrated in the flow chart below.
+The elective and death flags are TRUE by default.
+Each flag results in removal of a given episode of care from the numerator and/or denominator as illustrated in the flow chart below.
 Note that some flags (mental & palliative) result in the removal from both numerator and denominator:

 Flag details

-Disclaimer: all the examples (focus on red text in tables) below are mock final outputs of readmission.R
+Note: All the examples below are mock outputs of readmission.R

 Elective flag